cclow/50sfit/pages/about.md

 comments: true
 ---
 It's tough growing old.
 Once we reach 40, the body seems to shift down a gear.
-Food we eat seems to go straight to the waistline instead of providing us with energy.
+The food we eat seems to go straight to the waistline instead of providing us with energy.

 This was the case for me until I was 46.
 Despite being moderately active and careful with what I ate, I found my weight approaching 90kg and my BMI steadily increasing to over 29[^bmi].
-I was feeling lethargic,  and needed sugary caffeinated drink every afternoon to "boost my low blood sugar".
+I was feeling lethargic,  and needed a sugary caffeinated drink every afternoon to "boost my low blood sugar".
 A blood test I took a few months prior showed triglyceride levels of about 300 mg/dl, and total cholesterol to HDL ratio of 6.6, both way out of the normal range.

 These should have jolted me into making drastic changes but it didn't.
 It took a slightly drunk relative, who at a Chinese New Year gathering remarked that I have put on weight three different times, to finally push me into action.

-I started researching and experimenting with diets, exercises and lifestyle.
+I started researching and experimenting with diets, exercises, and lifestyle.
 Not everything I have tried has worked, but I was lucky to be headed towards mostly the right direction.
 I started to lose weight and my blood test results started to improve.